-- B. In the case of an owner responsibility citation, the "prior" must relate to the particular vehicle for which the new offense is charged. - C. Vehicle Code section 42004 provides that the court, in determining a penalty to be imposed pursuant to the Vehicle Code, may use a written report from the Department of Motor Vehicles that contains information showing prior convictions. - D. With the exception of parking, pedestrian, and bicycle offenses on a current citation, Vehicle Code section 40508.6 authorizes courts to establish a \$10 administrative assessment collected with bail on subsequent offenses for the purpose of recording and maintaining a defendant's record of "priors."
+- B. In the case of an owner responsibility citation, the "prior" must relate to the particular vehicle for which the new offense is charged. - C. Vehicle Code section 42004 provides that the court, in determining a penalty to be imposed pursuant to the Vehicle Code, may use a written report from the Department of Motor Vehicles that contains information showing prior convictions. - D. With the exception of parking, pedestrian, and bicycle offenses on a current citation, Vehicle Code section 40508.6 authorizes courts to establish an administrative assessment, not to exceed \$10, for the purpose of recording and maintaining a record of a defendant's prior convictions, that is payable at the time of payment of a fine or when bail is forfeited for any subsequent violation.